 The Old Vic’s Artistic Director Matthew Warchus says: ‘It’s very exciting to see Bill Forsyth’s masterpiece entrusted to such a classy line-up of international creative talent.’

-Local Hero will open at The Lyceum on 23 March 2019, and The Old Vic run will open in June 2019.
+Local Hero will open at The Lyceum on 23 March 2019

 First release of public tickets for The Lyceum will happen on 1 May 2018 at 10am, general booking at The Lyceum will open 10am, 2 June 2018.
-Advanced booking for The Old Vic opens 12pm on 5 June 2018 and general booking opens at 12pm 26 June 2018 at The Old Vic
+Local Hero will then open at The Old Vic in June 2020 following its world premiere in Edinburgh in 2019.

 This production is generously supported by The National Lottery through Creative Scotland and presented by special arrangement with Neal Street Productions and Patrick Daly of Caledonia Productions.